 Anti-Villain: All the bosses get more shades of this as you meet them again in successive worlds.Barbarossa is this from the beginning, happily obliging the heroes' challenge and shrugging it off when he eventually joins his own ghost crew.

 The Bonus Boss fight against the Adventurer.
 If you manage to defeat their companion every turn they're summoned (which is relatively easy since they always take the single-targeted physical attacks in the boss' stead, and is relatively frail), one can easily shut down the boss since the latter will do nothing but resummon their companion (they do nothing else if they summon the companion, even if they have all the BP in the world) and the companion will do nothing the turn they're summoned.

 The New Year Kamiizumi Nemesis also suffers a lot from this: he only uses his massively overpowered Counter Attacks if he's at 0 BP, meaning he falls to the Hasten World abuse twice as badly as any other boss since he just attacks normally if he has 1 BP or more.
-Then again, considering he's the only boss that has over a million HP and is basically immune to physical attacks, having to guess whether it's safe to use a magical attacks on him and hoping he doesn't murder you outright by countering every one of them in turn if you guess wrong would be beyond tedious, especially considering he can bring himself to 3 BP on command and spam full-party summons at you once he drops to half HP.
+Then again, considering he and Turtle Dove+ are the only Nemeses with over a million HP and he's basically immune to physical attacks, having to guess whether it's safe to use a magical attacks on him and hoping he doesn't murder you outright by countering every one of them in turn if you guess wrong would be beyond tedious, especially considering he can bring himself to 3 BP on command and spam full-party summons at you once he drops to half HP.